danielharrell/open-eyes-lect-2017-18/Open.md

 language enclose the world within themselves only insofar as, conversely, they are entirely contained by it.
 We are in consciousness or language as in a transparent cage.
-Everything is outside, yet it is impossible to get out.[^7]
+Everything is outside, yet it is impossible to get out.[^Wolff]

 # Part Two: Paradox explored {#two}